Matthew Pratt Guterl: Writings

 Guterl is also the co-editor (with James T. Campbell and Robert G. Lee) of Race, Nation, and Empire in American History, published in 2007.
 Guterl is also the editor of proposed Oxford Handbook on the History of Race.

 Awards

 Guterl was the 2010 winner of the Mary Turpie Prize for Distinguished Teaching, Advising, and Program Development, from the American Studies Association.
 In that same year, he was given the Distinguished Alumni Award from the School of Arts and Humanities, Richard Stockton College of New Jersey.
-He has also been awarded fellowships from the Humanities Research Center, Rice University, the Center for the Study of Race and Ethnicity in America, Brown University, the National Museum of American History, Smithsonian Institution, the Gilder Lehrman Center, Yale University, and the Library Company of Philadelphia.
+In 2023, he was given the President's Award for Excellence in Faculty Governance by Brown University.
+He is a "Distinguished Lecturer" for the Organization of American Historians, and an elected member of the Society of American Historians.
+He has also been awarded fellowships from the John Simon Guggenheim Memorial Foundation, the Humanities Research Center, Rice University, the Center for the Study of Race and Ethnicity in America, Brown University, the National Museum of American History, Smithsonian Institution, the Gilder Lehrman Center, Yale University, and the Library Company of Philadelphia.